AbGuthrie/goquery/README.md

 Command name must not contain any spaces in order to preserve the space delimmitted arguments

+To remove an alias, use `.alias --remove ALIAS_NAME`

 ### cd \<DIR\>
 Change directories on a remote host.
 This affects other pseudo-commands like `ls`.